-PLACE MEASURE APPLICATION SCALE METRIC tion, the distribution of ir ions and neighborhoods more than others.
-In project npacts and benefits should examine the needs for traditional Auto trips Project Driving trips as portion of total trips along project Auto trips Network Driving trips to primary and secondary schools Vehicle Miles Traveled (VMT) per capita Driving commutes to work as portion of total commutes to work Bicycle trips Project Bicycling trips as portion of total trips along project Bicycle trips Network Bicycling trips as portion of total trips Bicycling commutes to work as portion of total commutes to work Transit trips Network Transit trips as portion of total trips Transit commutes to work as portion of total commutes to work Walk trips Project Walk trips as portion of total trips along project Walk trips Network Walk trips as portion of total trips in community Walk commutes to work as portion of total commutes to work
+PLACE MEASURE APPLICATION SCALE METRIC EQUITY Transportation services impact some populations and neighborhoods more than others.
+In project selection and evaluation, the distribution of impacts and benefits should examine the needs for traditional disadvantaged populations.
+Auto trips Project Driving trips as portion of total trips along project Auto trips Network Driving trips to primary and secondary schools Vehicle Miles Traveled (VMT) per capita Driving commutes to work as portion of total commutes to work Bicycle trips Project Bicycling trips as portion of total trips along project Bicycle trips Network Bicycling trips as portion of total trips Bicycling commutes to work as portion of total commutes to work Transit trips Network Transit trips as portion of total trips Transit commutes to work as portion of total commutes to work Walk trips Project Walk trips as portion of total trips along project Walk trips Network Walk trips as portion of total trips in community Walk commutes to work as portion of total commutes to work